oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 @}

 @$@<Evaluate all paths that appear in this CSDL document@>@{
-for (const path of this.paths) path.target;
+for (const path of this.paths) path.evaluate();
 this.#paths = undefined;
 @}

 ::: funnelweb
-During the path evaluation (which happens once in the path's lifetime as explained [here](#PathSyntax)), all model elements traversed by any segment are collected into `targetingSegments`, except for the last segment, which is collected into `targetingPaths`.
+During the path evaluation (which happens once in the path's lifetime as explained [here](#PathSyntax)), all model elements traversed by any segment have that segment collected into `targetingSegments`, except for the last segment, when the path is collected into `targetingPaths`.

+No further housekeeping takes place after the `paths` property in the `CSDLDocument` has been set to `undefined`.
 :::

 @$@<ModelElement@>@{